Medicinal herbs for panic disorder or attacks and anxiety are usually not sufficient treatment on their own.

 The ideal treatment for anxiety would be a chemical or group of chemicals that relieve anxiety and panic without resulting in the drowsiness and other problems of many prescribed sedatives.

-Commonly Available Medicinal Herbs for Panic Attacks and Anxiety Treatment
+6 Promising Herbs for Panic Attacks and Panic Disorders

-Valerian is one of the most commonly cited medicinal herbs for panic attacks and general anxiety.
+Valerian (Valeriana officinalis) is one of the most commonly cited medicinal herbs for panic attacks and general anxiety.

 The well-known British herbalist Andrew Chevalier recommends that a mild decoction (tea) be made from the dried root and rhizome of valerian and one cup taken at night.